CIS Return Errors: The Most Common Mistakes and How to Avoid Them featured image

 CIS Deduction Rates: Getting the Maths Right

 There are three CIS deduction rates.
 Applying the wrong one is one of the fastest ways to create problems with HMRC.
+Knowing which rate applies matters even more if you are deciding between project-based, day-rate, or per-square-metre pricing, because the deduction calculation changes depending on how you structure the labour element.
 Here is what each rate means and when it applies.

 RateWhen It AppliesWhat It Means